 - Coarse Sugar: We sprinkled coarse sugar over the top of the muffins to make them extra special.

 How To Make Banana Muffins

 To make this recipe, combine the wet ingredients and dry ingredients separately.
 Then, combine the two, fill the muffin pan, and bake!
 See the recipe card for the complete instructions.

 - Wet Ingredients: Combine the mashed bananas, canola oil, eggs, and melted butter in a large bowl.

 - Dry Ingredients: In a separate bowl, whisk together the dry ingredients before adding them to the wet ingredients in the large bowl.
 Stir to combine the two but don’t overmix.

-- Extras: There are two extras in this recipe to make the muffins even better.
+- Extras: There are two extras in this recipe to make these banana chocolate chip muffins even better.
 The first is the chocolate chips which are stirred into the batter.
 The second is the coarse sugar that gets sprinkled over the muffin batter once it is in the muffin pan.

 - Bake: To make bakery-style muffins, bake the muffins at 425˚F for 5 minutes.
 Then, without removing the pan, turn the oven down to 350˚F and continue baking the muffins for 16-20 minutes.

 Banana Nut Muffins